sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 .. fillintheblank:: q1_3_14

    Fill in the following: Declare in int named studentCount and initialize it to 46.
+Follow the textbook style of using one space before and after the equal sign.

    -    :int studentCount = 46;: Correct.
         :.*: int studentCount = 46;